 The foundation recommends that older policy owners complete durable power of attorney documents, appointing trusted loved ones to make decisions for them in case they become incapacitated.
 To enable the loved ones to make decisions concerning life insurance policies, the durable powers must include rights for insurance purposes, not just for other decisions, such as health care choices.

-Collecting the life insurance death benefit
+Who can collect the life insurance death benefit?

 Only the beneficiaries named on policies can collect death benefits from life insurance companies.
 This is why it's so important for policy owners to regularly review their life insurance decisions to make sure the named beneficiaries still are the people who should collect the money – especially if you’ve experienced major life changes.